 The non-native English speakers of the Netherlands had the highest proficiency in the world in 2016 and 2017.
 Rest assured that English-speaking visitors will easily be able to find someone who understands them and are eager to help!

 Promoting green energy has become a vivid topic in Dutch politics.
 The government has made plans to reduce the country’s emissions of greenhouse gases to zero by 2050.
 It also hopes to ban petrol- and diesel-powered cars by 2030, making way for more electric vehicles.

 Another Dutch staple in popular culture is its many windmills.
 With over 1,000 on Dutch land, these mills allow for the use of wind to drain wetlands, grind grains, and even power a sawmill, such as the Molen de Otter in Amsterdam.
 Unfortunately, with buildings being built higher and higher around them, some mills that are still in operation can no longer catch the wind.
 Many mills today are used as tourist attractions, such as the Zaanse Schans, and others only open their doors to visitors on National Mill Day, the second Saturday and Sunday in May.

-Western Frisian is the only regionally-specific official language of the Netherlands.
-While many Frisian languages are spoken throughout Northern Europe, West Frisian is spoken mainly in the province of Friesland in the Netherlands and only has about 450,000 speakers.
+Frisian or “Fries” (pronounced “frees”) is the only regionally-specific official language of the Netherlands.
+While many Frisian languages are spoken throughout Northern Europe, Frisian is spoken mainly in the province of Friesland in the Netherlands and only has about 450,000 speakers.
 Many experts believe that it is the language most closely related to English.